raeffs/docker-host/README.md

 - [Grafana](https://hub.docker.com/r/grafana/grafana) is used to visualize the data collected by Prometheus.
 - [Ofelia](https://hub.docker.com/r/mcuadros/ofelia) is used to schedule cron jobs, like updating the DynDns address.
 - [Matomo](https://hub.docker.com/r/bitnami/matomo) is used to collect website statistics.
+- [Seq](https://hub.docker.com/r/datalust/seq) is used to collect application logs.

 ## How to use it?